DNP Prerequisites and Admissions

 Once admitted to the DNP program, you must submit an Arizona Department of Public Safety Fingerprint Clearance Card.
 ARS § 15-1881 is a condition of final acceptance.
 Complete information about the statute can be found at the following websites:

 - Complete the online University of Arizona Graduate College Application by the international deadline date

 - Submit a minimum TOEFL (Test of English as a Foreign Language) score of 550 paper based (PB), 79 internet based (iBT) or IELTS (International English Language Testing System) composite score of 7 (no subject area below a 6)

 - Transcripts and Degrees: Submit CGFNS documentation for nursing degrees earned outside of the United States.
-Please see our Transcript Factsheet for complete instructions on submission of international degrees and transcripts
+Please see Transcript Requirements above for complete instructions on submission of international degrees and transcripts

 Recent changes to the Higher Education Act (HEA) of 1965 include a series of regulations on individual state authorizations concerning distance education programs.
 The State Authorization Regulations require The University of Arizona and the College of Nursing to comply with individual state higher education authorizations of our programs and thus we may not be able to offer programs in certain locations.

 The College of Nursing also complies with state Board of Nursing and/or Nurse Practice Act requirements, which may limit the availability of our programs in certain states where teaching is considered an integral part of nurse practice.